MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 model.
 To do this we extended the line successive over relaxation (LSOR) method of Zhang and Hibler (1997) :cite:`zhang97` for use in a parallel configuration.
-An EVP model and a free-drift implementation can be selected with runtime flags.
+An EVP model and a free-drift implementation can be selected with run-time flags.

 .. _para_phys_pkg_seaice_thsice: